 The basic premise is this: You have a website you want to monitor.
 It’s important to you that it works, and you need to know right away when there is a problem with it.

-This article will show you how you can set up highly detailed monitoring of your website using the Pingdom uptime monitoring service.
+This article will show you how you can set up highly detailed monitoring of your website using the Pingdom end user monitoring.
 A basic Pingdom account comes with five checks, i.e. you can monitor five different things.
 We will use these five checks to set up monitoring of your website and its surrounding functionality.

 The approach here can be applied to other monitoring services as well though there may be some differences in how things work and are set up.